NOAA-EMC/NCEPLIBS-external/doc/README_cheyenne_gnu.txt

 make install

-How to build the model with those libraries installed:
+How to build the ufs-weather-model (standalone; not the ufs-mrweather app - for the latter, the model is built by the workflow) with those libraries installed:

 module purge
 module load ncarenv/1.3